If you’re over 40 years old, your bone density is naturally declining. In fact, it’s likely declining at a rapid rate of 1% per year.

 How can you increase vitamin K2?

-First, you can eat good food sources of it such as spinach, cheese, egg yolks, and dark chicken meat.
+First, you can eat good food sources, such as spinach, cheese, egg yolks, and dark chicken meat.

 Next, supplement it, especially if you’re a post-menopausal woman, or if you’re concerned about bone density and health.
 The best supplement for this purpose is Dr. Colbert’s Hormone Zone.
 It uses natural vitamins, minerals, and herbs to support bone health throughout hormonal changes during the life cycle.